princeton-vl/infinigen/docs/ConfiguringInfinigen.md

 ### Other `manage_jobs.py` commandline options

-Please run `pythom -m infinigen.datagen.manage_jobs --help` for an up-to-date description of other commandline arguments.
+Please run `python -m infinigen.datagen.manage_jobs --help` for an up-to-date description of other commandline arguments.
 We always use `--cleanup big_files --warmup_sec 30000` for large render jobs.
 Optionally, you can also log render progress to Weights & Biases.

 ## Example Commands